 Some of these factors include the natural anatomy of your acromion (some people have an acromion that is more curved or hooked leaving less room for the bursae to move through), the presence of osteophtyes (more commonly known as ‘bone spurs’) as well as degenerative changes to the joint between your acromion and your collar bone (the acromioclavicular joint).

 The symptoms of subacromial bursitis include pain with overhead movements and when lying on the affected side.
 In more severe cases where the bursa is grossly inflamed, there may be a dull constant ache at rest.

-This presentation occurs as a consequence as the bursa is pinched within the subacromial space as the arm is lifted.
-As the elevation continues, the bursa moves further inward, clearing the acromion allowing pain free movement.
+This presentation occurs as a consequence of the bursa being pinched within the subacromial space as the arm is lifted.
+As the elevation continues, the bursa moves further inward, clearing the acromion and allowing pain free movement.

 During some shoulder activities, such as arm elevation, rotating the shoulder, lifting, pushing or pulling or lying on the shoulder, friction and compressive forces are placed on the subacromial bursa.
 Pressure can be placed on the subacromial bursa following a direct impact or fall onto the point of the shoulder, elbow or outstretched hand.

 When these forces are excessive due to too much repetition or high force, irritation and inflammation of the bursa may occur.
 When this occurs, the condition is known as subacromial bursitis.

 SUBACROMIAL BURSITIS PHYSIOTHERAPY

 Conservative treatment in the form of physiotherapy is a common treatment for shoulder pain.